China becoming more 'coercive and aggressive' - U.S. defence chief | Law-Order

 Taiwan has complained for years of repeated Chinese air force missions into its air defence identification zone, which is not territorial airspace but a broader area it monitors for threats.
 Austin said these incursions had surged in recent months.
 Taiwan's foreign ministry thanked the United States on Friday for its support and denounced China's "absurd" claims of sovereignty.

-"Taiwan has never been under the jurisdiction of the Chinese government, and the people of Taiwan will not succumb to threats of force from the Chinese government," said ministry spokeswoman Joanne Ou.
-Austin said that the United States' policy on Taiwan was to remain opposed to any unilateral changes to the status quo.

-"Our policy hasn't changed.
-But unfortunately, that doesn’t seem to be true for the PRC," Austin said.
 However, he added: "We'll do our part to manage these tensions responsibly, to prevent conflict, and to pursue peace and prosperity."

-Biden said last month the United States would get involved militarily should China attack Taiwan, although the administration has since clarified that U.S. policy on the issue has not changed.
-Washington has had a long-standing policy of strategic ambiguity on whether it would defend Taiwan militarily.
+Later on Saturday, Lt Gen Zhang Zhenzhong, Vice Chief of the joint staff department of China's Central Military Commission, called Austin's speech a "confrontation".

+"There were many unfounded accusations against China; we expressed our strong dissatisfaction and firm opposition to these false accusations," Zhenzhong said.
+"The United States is trying to form a small circle in the Asia Pacific region by roping in some countries to incite against some other countries."
 Austin's meeting with Wei largely focused on Taiwan.
-"Maintaining peace and stability across the Taiwan Strait isn't just a U.S. interest.
-It's a matter of international concern," Austin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)